KornDevbr/fews-blogs/README.md

     - Create footer with contact us and another links information;
     - Configure website layout.
 2. About us page:
-    - Create Overflow for the box with text;
+    - Create Overflow for the box with text; It doesn't need.
-    - Make body background not depending on margins when changing the web browser window;
+    - ~~Make body background not depending on margins when changing the web browser window size~~;
 3. My Articles and My Comments:
     - Style tables with articles/comments;
     - Add Publish/unpublish button for my articles page;